-The underwriters propose to offer the common shares directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$0.67 per share.
+The underwriters propose to offer the common shares directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
+Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
 After the initial public offering of the shares, the offering price and other selling terms may be changed by the underwriters.
 Sales of shares made outside of the United States may be made by affiliates of the underwriters.

-The underwriters have an option to buy up to 900,000 additional shares of common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
+The underwriters have an option to buy up to 750,000 additional shares of common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
 The underwriters have 30 days from the date of this prospectus to exercise this over-allotment option.
 If any shares are purchased with this over-allotment option, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares of common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

 The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
-The underwriting fee is \$1.12 per share.
+The underwriting fee is \$\text{ per share}.
 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Without with full
+Without With full

 over-allotment over-allotment

 exercise exercise

-Per Share \$ 1.12 \$ 1.12
+Per Share \$ \$

-Total \$ 6,720,000 \$ 7,728,000
+Total \$ \$

 We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$2.4 million.
-We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority (in an amount not to exceed \$20,000).